libjohn/blogdown-libjohn/content/publication/intro2r.md

 publication_types = ["1"]

 # titles
-title = "Introduction to R: Data Transformations, Analysis, and Data Structures"
+title = "Introduction to R: Data Transformations and the Tidyverse"

 # Publication name and optional abbreviated version.
 publication = ""
 publication_short = ""
-date = "2018-01-19"
+date = "2018-09-04"

 # Abstract and optional shortened version.
 abstract = "A gentle introduction to the basics of the R statistical programming language using the RStudio development environment.
 Learn about managing your R projects, data types, variable assignments, data cleaning and visualization.
 No previous experience required."